jahrulezfrancis/jahrulezfrancis/README.md

 - ⚡ Fun fact:...
 -->

-I am an open-ended full-stack Web & Mobile App engineer with over 4 years of experience in building dynamic and responsive websites & mobile applications using technologies such as Nodejs, Express,React JS React-Native, Javascript, Typescript, HTML, and CSS.
+I am an open-ended full-stack Web & Mobile App engineer with over 4 years of experience in building dynamic and responsive websites & mobile applications using technologies such as Nodejs, Express,ReactJS, NextJs, React-Native, Javascript, Typescript, HTML, and CSS.
 My expertise also extends to content management systems such as WordPress and Wix.
 I have a very solid foundation in web & app development which has enabled me develop clean, easy-to-maintain, and reusable code, resulting in scalable, fast, and visually stunning web & app solutions that elevate user experiences.
 I am committed to continuous learning and upskilling through relevant courses.
 I am passionate about my skills, and I strive to meet deadlines and take every project, regardless of size, seriously.
 I'm actively seeking growth opportunities in the field of software engineering.

 ## My Skillset